 It is not valid after the expiry date.

-You can park in a permit bay, or shared use bay, in the zone indicated on the front of the permit but not a pay and display bay.
+You can park in a permit bay, or shared use bay, in the zone indicated on the front of the permit but not a paid parking bay.

 The permit does not allow you to park anywhere else.

-You cannot park in a disabled bay with a Professional Carer’s Permit.
-Any vehicle parked in a disabled bay with a Professional Carer’s Permit will get a Penalty Charge Notice (PCN).
+You cannot park in a disabled bay with a carer’s permit.
+Any vehicle parked in a disabled bay with a carer’s permit will get a Penalty Charge Notice (PCN).

 I am changing my vehicle what do I do?

-You must inform the council as soon as possible that you have changed your vehicle via our online service or by telephone, but please be aware wait times for calls are currently 30 minutes.
+You must inform the council as soon as possible that you have changed your vehicle via our online service or by phone.

-Once the permit expires you must apply again for another carers permit.
-This means that the carers application form needs to be completed and will require the doctor of the person being cared for to sign the declaration again even if this condition is ongoing or lifelong.
-The completed application form can be uploaded via our online service or posted to us.
+Once the permit expires you must apply again for another carer's permit.
+This means you need to fill in a carers renewal form and you'll need the doctor of the person being cared for to sign the declaration again, even if this condition is ongoing or lifelong.

 You should check that you have used the permit in accordance with the conditions of use.